Invention gives manufacturers a clean method for producing liquid hydrogen without emitting carbon dioxide into the atmosphere.

-- A single step liquid H2 production process is more than 85% efficient while approximately 100% of the H2 recovery efficiency
+- Single step liquid H2 production process is more than 85 percent efficient and approximately 100 percent efficient in H2 recovery.

 - Liquid hydrogen production

 - Energy storage for hydrogen fuel cell cars

 Produce Hydrogen Fuel from Landfill Gas and Biomass Feedstock Technology #31015, http://technologies.tt.research.ucf.edu/technologies/31015_produce-hydrogen-fuel-from-landfill-gas-and-biomass-feedstock